-The Company records a receivable when an unconditional right to consideration exists and transfer of control has occurred, such that only the passage of time is required before payment of consideration is due.
+The Company records a receivable when an unconditional right to consideration exists, such that only the passage of time is required before payment of consideration is due.
 Timing of revenue recognition may differ from the timing of invoicing to customers.
 If revenue recognized on a contract exceeds the billings, then the Company records an unbilled receivable for that excess amount, which is included as part of accounts receivable, net in the Company's consolidated balance sheets.